 To connect Cscape to an OCS unit's Ethernet Module, using CsCAN over Ethernet protocol, perform the following two steps:

-On the main Cscape screen, select the Tools menu > Application Settings > Communications and then click on Configure button to display Add Target dialog (Figure 6.1).
+1. On the main Cscape screen, select the Tools menu and its Options sub-menu to open the Program Options dialog (Figure 4.1).

 Figure 4.1 - Program Options Dialog - Communications Port Tab and Ethernet Selected